tyronlove/blog/posts/now.md

 ---

 ## Now Page
 This now page (actually, blog post) was inspired by [Derek Sivers](https://nownownow.com/about).
 I used to have a Now page on my old tiny website, but since I'm using Deno's blog boilerplate I haven't figured out how to make stand-alone pages.
-One reason why I will be either coding my own static site generator with Deno or using Blot.
+One reason why I will be either be coding my own static site generator with Deno or using Blot.

 ## Web Dev
 I've been fiddling a lot with web development again after many years.
 Currently, I'm learning [Deno](https://deno.land/) which is the relative of Node.js and I'm reading up on WordPress theme development as I've got an idea to create a blogging focused WordPress theme that is elegant in design and function; too many WordPress themes these days try to do it all.